 I always assumed I'd get a tattoo.
 I felt charmed by the idea you could stop a moment in time so permanently—inking it on your body for the rest of your life.
 My parents might call that a mistake, something to be wary of because we're all constantly changing.
-But I find it quite beautiful.
-Similar to the way a scent transports you backwards, you can look at a limb and each time it acts as a passageway to a different you.
+But to me, it's beautiful.
+Similar to the way scent can transport you backward, you can look at a limb and each time it acts as a passageway to a different you.
 For years I fantasized about what I'd get, vacillating between various song lyrics, author quotes, and images.
 I can conveniently say now that hindsight is 20/20 and I'm glad I never went through with any of those.
 A few years ago I came up with the idea for what I did finally get, a delicate line-drawing of a female upper body, and agonized over all the details.
 I tried to figure out who was best to do it, how much I could spend, and what the final drawing would look like.
 I pulled references from art, clothing, Instagrams—everything.
 But I never found myself taking any further action.
 I resolved for a while that if I really wanted it, I would have already gotten it.

 Then, on a trip to L.A., I was eating lunch with a friend who had just recently gotten a new tattoo.
 I was admiring it while we ate, jealous she had the gumption to go through with it.
 I'm infamously indecisive, worrying about every last detail before making any important decision.
 "Should I just get my tattoo tomorrow?"
 I asked her, to which she quickly nodded her head.
 The next day, we walked into a shop she had heard was good near the restaurant we planned to go to.
 All my precise planning and research went out the window and 20 minutes later I was under the gun with the first available artist.
 I showed him all my references and he drew the perfect figure on his very first try.
 It must be fate, I thought, as I winced under his needle.
 In about three minutes he was done.
 I looked down at my new forever-accessory, beaming with pride.

 When people ask, I tell them it's a celebration of the female form.
 It's a simply put explanation and doesn't require a lot of follow-up questions.
 Though, the real meaning is a bit more complicated.
 I decided to tattoo a woman's curves on my body—boobs and hips, to be more precise—because I've always been really uncomfortable with my own.
-I developed an eating disorder during my teenage years after they arrived, fleshy and not entirely tight, and continued to hate them on and off for decades afterwards.
-My feelings about my breasts became particularly entangled in my quest for a different form, You can't be really skinny and also have big boobs, I'd tell myself.
+I developed an eating disorder during my teenage years after they arrived, fleshy and not entirely tight, and continued to hate them on and off for decades afterward.
+My feelings about my breasts became particularly entangled in my quest for a different form.
+They're too big, too ugly, too obtrusive, I'd tell myself.
 After going through treatment and therapy, and years of learning to be kinder to myself, I decided to get breast reduction surgery.
 At that point, gaining back weight post-eating disorder had made it so my breasts felt like foreign objects—like a weight I had to carry around that wasn’t my own.